 It’s worth noting that the list above includes investments that require no capital, such as starting an online business, to investments that require a lot of capital, such as Venture Capital fund investing.
 As far as required capital, buying an online small business falls somewhere in between high and low capital since small online businesses are now commonly selling for an earnings multiple of around 3, providing an incredible opportunity for investors interested in this investment strategy.
 Note that some small business investments will be limited to Accredited Investors, but the regulations for individual investors have eased considerably in this arena since the dawn of online investing platforms.

 Using options is one of the more common advanced investment strategies, even for stock investors.
 There are several common option strategies for more advanced investors.
 For example, many stock investors buy puts to protect stock portfolio risk.
 Some stock investors sell naked puts instead of buying stocks outright initially, with the plan to own the stock if the put gets exercised.
 If the put doesn’t get exercised and owning the stock is still desirable, puts can be sold repeatedly until the put is finally exercised or owning the stock is no longer desirable.
 A third common option strategy more advanced investors use is selling covered calls.
 Covered call writing is a simple strategy that can easily double to quadruple dividend income without adding any risk to owning the stock.

 Advanced Investment Strategies Summary

+As you can see, advanced investment strategies don’t have to be overly complex for individual investors like us.
+And with technology and availability of reliable data, it has become easier than ever to implement many of the more advanced investment strategies.
 And if you don’t want to make the effort yourself, there are many proactive financial advisors, funds and wealth managers that can implement advanced investment strategies for you, often for reasonable fees.

 Thanks for reading.
 If you enjoyed this post, please share it with others on your favorite social media.